-You can also use a credit card to get rebates everytime you shop online.
+You can also use a credit card to get rebates every time you shop online.

 There are credit cards which give cash back whenever you shop for groceries.

-Enjoy 8% cash rebates when you spend at least S$1,000.
-If you only spend S$500- S$999, you can still get some rebates at 5%.
+Enjoy 8% cash rebates when you spend at least $1,000.
+So, for example, if you only spend $500- $999, you can still get some rebates at 5%.

 It is best to use a credit card that helps you save up while spending on the thighs which you usually buy.